 People love to participate in games and contests.
-So, inserting small games or invitation for contests in your email is a great way to generate excitement among people.
+So, inserting small games or invitations for contests in your email is a great way to generate excitement among people.
 It also leads to word-of-mouth marketing.
-Why not utilize this into your holiday campaign too?
+Why not utilize this in your holiday campaign too?

 Email on Easter by EmailMonks –

 10. Create urgency and apply the FOMO technique

 People get more attracted to things that last for a short time.
 Let your customers know that they’ll be missing out on great opportunities if they don’t buy from you now.
 You can add a countdown timer or mention a limited timeframe to nudge them to make a buying decision.
 Instill fear of missing out in their minds in a subtle manner.

 The number of mobile internet users is increasing each year.
 According to Statista: